Loose Teeth Due To Gum Disease: 8 Effective Treatments

 ● Protector for bruxism: For those who suffer from bruxism, the use of night mouth guards is recommended.
 These splints protect the teeth from wear and tear caused by constant friction during the night.

 Tooth extraction: In cases where a tooth is extremely loose and there is no other viable solution, extraction may be the most appropriate alternative.
-Subsequently, the placement of an implant or prosthesis may replace the extracted tooth.
+Subsequently, placement of an implant or prosthesis may replace the extracted tooth.

 ● Other dental procedures: Techniques such as dental splinting offer a solution for loose teeth, allowing them to be attached to more stable teeth to achieve greater firmness and stabilization of the affected tooth.

-Prevention of Loose Teeth
+Prevention of loose teeth

 ● Rigorous hygiene: Adopting a consistent oral hygiene routine significantly reduces the risk of tooth mobility.